Traces

 Aggregation Attributes

-OneAgent might aggregate spans with the same parent span into a single one.
-The aggregated span contains attributes to indicate that aggregation happened and to allow the reconstruction of details.
+OneAgent might aggregate spans having the same parent span into a single one.
+The aggregated span contains attributes to indicated that aggregation happened and to allow to reconstruct details.

-For aggregated spans, start_time holds the earliest start_time and end_time holds the latest end_time of all aggregated spans.
-For non-aggregated spans, duration is the difference between start_time and end_time, which might differ from aggregation.duration_sum because aggregated spans were executed in parallel or there were gaps between the spans.
+For aggregated spans the start_time holds the earliest start_time and end_time holds the latest end_time of all aggregated spans.
+Like for non aggreated spans duration is the difference between start_time and end_time which might differ from aggregation.duration_sum because aggregated spans were executed in parallel or there were gaps between the spans.

 Attribute